Skip to content

 18. Email Newsletters

 Subscribable newsletters can be a creative, attractive, digestible way to engage prospects and customers as well.
 To be candid about it, we had an interesting lesson in the power of newsletters right here.
 Our CEO wanted a place to reach people directly with client news, our own firm’s news, and big-picture perspective.
-In terms of leads, it’s been surprisingly effective — a growing list of email subscribers and enthusiastic calls for more.
+In terms of leads, email marketing has been surprisingly effective — a growing list of email subscribers and enthusiastic calls for more.

 Tips: The newsletters that engage are brief, visually appealing, and authentic.
 Don’t use them to throw a lot of promotional content at people.
 Be thoughtful, educational, and respectful.
 Find newsletters you like and emulate what they’re doing.